Blog Archive

 How high was the highest personal tax rate?
 The IRS has the data, and the BLS has the inflation adjustment calculator.
 The tax rate on the highest personal income -- 1948 incomes higher than $5.3 million in 2024 dollars, and in 1964 incomes above $4,000,000 -- the rate was 90% on income in excess of $4 or $5 million.
 There are 1 million tax payers with incomes above $1,000,000 shows the Joint Committee on Taxation, May, 2024.
 They earn 15.5% of all income; they are 0.6% of all taxpayers; their average income is $3.3 million; they pay an effective tax rate of 30.4% (on income above $600,000 they pay a rate of 37%).
 And their taxes equal 23% of all tax revenues. (page 38)

 That's a welter of numbers.
 Probably they avoid a lot of taxes through evasion and under-reporting.
 We could also raise the capital gains tax and the corporate tax.
 A wealth tax should be explored.
 Senator Elizabeth Warren has proposed a wealth tax on estates above $50 million.
 The Center for Budget and Policy also advocates for higher tax revenues.
-Out of 38 developed nations only 7 take in less in taxes (as a percentage of GDP) than the U.S. If the U.S. raised 42% more tax revenue we would equal the OECD average; 42% equals $1.8 trillion new taxes.
+Out of 38 developed nations only 7 take in less in taxes (as a percentage of GDP) than the U.S. If the U.S. raised 42% more tax revenue we would equal the OECD average; 42% equals $1.8 trillion new tax revenues.
 We tax $4.3 trillion; we could tax $1.8 more bringing in a total of $6.1 trillion -- then we would be average among developed nations.
 In short, we can tax our way out of the national debt problem and the expanding need for social benefit programs.
 I wrote an essay about Trump's One Good Idea. "‘Personally this plan would cost me hundreds of millions of dollars, but in all honesty, it's worth it,’ Trump said."
 Personally, this plan would not cost me a penny, it's one of Trump's few good ideas.
 It's at my old blog.
 He proposed taxing wealth and paying off the national debt.

 But mostly we need higher wages for low-earning workers.
 The lower-earning 55% of U.S. full-time workers, 60 million workers, have an average income of $36,563/year (see the Job Quality Index).
 Boosting the pay of full-time nonsupervisory workers would also boost the incomes for 28 million part-time workers.
 Therefore, the target is to raise incomes for 88 million workers, or about 55% of all workers.
 88 million workers is a majority of workers.

 Looking at the wage income report from the Social Security Administration for 2022, 54% of workers earned less than $45,000 in 2022, their average annual income was $20,226.
 (The RealTime Inequality page shows an average income of $25,200 for this 50%.)
-Living off just $20,226 or $25,200 per year income is very difficult, and unhealthy for all of us.
+Living off just $20,226 or $25,200 per year is very difficult, and socially it has an unhealthy effect on all of us.
 It may challenge the reader's comprehension but the total collective wage income earned by the lower-paid 54% of U.S. workers is $1.887 trillion, which is 18% of all wage income and 9% of the national income (see page 10).
 I am sure only geniuses can remember detailed facts like that -- suffice it to say, wage income for over half of all workers is very low -- the take home pay for half of all workers is just 9% of the total national income -- and should be raised.

 There are many, many ways to restore income balance. ---------- Marjorie Kelly latest book Wealth Supremacy takes on the imbalance of wealth.
 Her studies will lead to economic justice and a richer society for all.
 The first hyperlink above leads to an interview with Laura Flanders.